-When you successfully complete the program's coursework and pass the in-house comprehensive examination, you are awarded a DNAP degree from Mayo School of Health Sciences, a part of Mayo Clinic College of Medicine.
+When you successfully complete the program's coursework and pass the in-house comprehensive examination, you are awarded a DNAP degree from Mayo Clinic School of Health Sciences, a part of Mayo Clinic College of Medicine and Science.

 Graduates of the program are eligible to take the national examination administered by the National Board of Certification and Recertification for Nurse Anesthetists.

 For the majority of the 42-month program, the learning schedule varies according to your academic, clinical and research schedules.
 Some weekend and off-shift calls are required.
 The average program time commitment is 60 hours a week.